Solar lamp: Working principles

 LED lights are used due to their high luminous efficiency and long life.
 Under the control of a DC charge controller, non-contact control automatically turns on the light at dark and switches off at daytime.
 It sometimes also combines with time controllers to set certain time for it to automatically switch light on and off.

-As shown in Figure 3, the chip includes microchip(R), B-, B+, S- and S+.
-S+ and S- are both connected to solar panels with wire, one of which has plus charge and the other minus charge.
-B- and B+ are attached to two batteries in this case.
-The light will be shown through the LED light when all of these are connected.

 Benefits

 Solar lamps are easier for customers to install and maintain as they do not require an electricity cable.
 Solar lamps can benefit owners with reduced maintenance cost and costs of electricity bills.
 Solar lamps can also be used in areas where there is no electrical grid or remote areas that lack a reliable electricity supply.
-There are many stories of people with lung disease, eye deterioration, burns and sometimes even death simply because they do not have a healthy alternative to light at night.
-Women have felt unsafe walking to the toilet outside after dark.
-Babies are being delivered by midwives using only a candle, and students cannot study when the sun goes down for lack of light, leading to increased illiteracy and perpetual poverty.
-These are the realities for over 1 billion people around the globe.
-Lack of lighting equates to continued poverty felt around the world.

-In solar energy lamp it converts light energy into electrical energy, i.e. It is convenient to our daily life.
+Over 1 billion people around the globe lack electric lighting, which contributes to continued poverty.

 Solar energy output is limited by weather and can be less effective if it is cloudy, wet, or winter.

 Households switching to solar lamps from kerosene lamps also gain from health risk associated with kerosene emissions.
 Kerosene often has negative impacts on human lungs.

 The use of solar energy minimises the creation of pollution indoors, where kerosene has been linked to cases of health issues.
 However, photovoltaic panels are made out of silicon and other toxic metals, including lead that can be difficult to dispose of.

 The use of solar lights improves education for students who live in households without electricity.
 When the nonprofit Unite to Light donated solar-lamps to schools in a remote region of Kwa Zulu Natal in South Africa, test scores and pass rates improved by over 30%.
 The light gives students added time to study after dark.

-A 2017 experimental study in un-electrified areas of northern Bangladesh found that the use of solar lanterns decreased total household expenditure, increased children’s home-study hours and increased school attendance.
+A 2017 experimental study in un-electrified areas of northern Bangladesh found that the use of solar lanterns decreased total household expenditure, increased children's home-study hours and increased school attendance.
 It did not however improve the children's educational achievement to any large extent.